Nuclear Engineering MPhil

 Duration: 12 months full time / 24 months part time

-Entry requirements: A minimum of a UK 2:2 Honours degree in a discipline directly relevant to the MPhil.
-Equivalent international qualifications are also acceptable.
+Entry requirements: Our minimum academic requirement is a Second Class UK Honours degree in a discipline directly relevant to the MPhil.
+Equivalent international degree qualifications are also acceptable.

 Contact telephone: + 44 (0) 161 275 4345